donydony2009/ObisidianResearch/Research/Subjects of discussion.md

 - Abusive dynamics
 	- They can naturally occur without mallicious intention
 	- Creating the expectation that the abuser will become upset will trigger the abuser to be upset.
 For example: "I don't want a lot for christmas I just want you. - So I am not a lot?" if the response is laughing as if it's a joke most likely response will be to laugh along.
 If the response is nervousness and defensiveness it can trigger the abusive pattern
+	- The responsibility in an abusive relationship should probably always be on the abuser?
+Is there any responsibility on the abused to avoid triggering patterns?
+Is it just a nice to have?
+How about the abuser setting a boundary and then if the abused breaks that boundary he/she is in the wrong as well?

 ### Wisdom
 1. Ageism